Fall & Spring Wild Turkey Hunting Regulations

 Hunting hours for the spring season are one-half hour before sunrise until noon daily, except hunting hours for the last two weeks of the spring turkey season (including all of period D and the last Saturday of period E) are changed to one-half hour before sunrise to sunset.
-These expanded hunting hours during the last two weeks of the season allow opportunities for working and youth hunters.
+Expanded hunting hours during the last two weeks of the season allow opportunities for working and youth hunters.

-Coyotes may be harvested incidentally while turkey hunting.
+Coyotes (but not fox) may be harvested incidentally while turkey hunting.
 See Small Game Hunting Regulations.

 Fall 2020 and Spring 2021 Turkey Hunting Regulations

-- Bag Limit: During the fall season, turkeys of either sex may be taken.
-During the spring season, only male turkey may be taken; bearded hens may not be taken in the spring.
-During both seasons, the bag limit is one turkey per permit, but only one bird may be taken in a given day, regardless of the number of permits a hunter holds.
+- Bag Limit: Fall season: turkeys of either sex are legal.
+Spring season: only male turkey may be taken; bearded hens may not be taken in the spring.
+For both seasons, the bag limit is one turkey per permit, but only one bird may be taken in a given day, regardless of the number of permits a hunter holds.

 - Artificial decoys may be used while turkey hunting, except the use of electronically-operated decoys is prohibited.
 Dogs may be used for turkey hunting only during the fall season.
 All hunters are required to possess a calling device while turkey hunting.
 The use of a hand-held decoy or a turkey tail-on-a-stick as camouflage to sneak up on a turkey is prohibited.
 Stalking a turkey is not legal.
 Electronic calls are not legal.